This section will walk through the main parts of the GUI and how we can use them. For more detailed information, please visit GUI Reference.

 There are other settings but these are for more advanced use and will be covered later in the documentation.

-The ‘Recipe Settings’ contains the search configuration.
+The search tab contains the search configuration.
 This is the search we perform in the code to match coding patterns.

-The recipe shown in the screenshot adds a
+The recipe shown in the screenshot rewrites the operator we matched in the search tab to

 In the code, at the point you want to start a search, pressing Alt+Enter or ⌘↵ shows the context menu that has theoption.